darshmenon/ERC-Assignment-induction/README.md

 # ERC-Assignment-induction
-Telephine model on fusion 360
+Telephone model on fusion 360